sassoftware/iot-transformation-window-code-snippets/README.md

 ### Transpose Window

-The Transpose window changes a event rows as columns, or columns as event rows.
+A Transpose window converts an event’s columns into rows, or rows into columns.
 The following examples demonstrate the use of the Transpose window.

 | Example | Description |
 | ------ | ------ |